swig/swig/.github/README.md

 # Usage

-SWIG JavaScript Evolution is currently pending a first official release which should come very soon.
+SWIG JavaScript Evolution is currently available only as a build from source from this repository and as a [Github Action](https://github.com/marketplace/actions/setup-swig).

 You can find an example skeleton for a new project that uses a dual-build Node.js/native and browser/WASM system at [`swig-napi-example-project`](https://github.com/mmomtchev/swig-napi-example-project).